DataDog/dd-py-tracing-workshop/README.md

 ```

 Each Python application runs a Flask server with live-reload so you can update your code without restarting any container.
-Now you should have running:
+After executing the command above, you should have running:
 * A Flask app ``web``, accepting HTTP requests
 * A smaller Flask app ``taster``, also accepting HTTP requests
 * Redis, the backing datastore